 -

 Observe for Evidence of New Substance Formation: The most reliable indicator of a chemical change is the formation of a new substance with different properties.
 Look for signs such as a change in color, formation of a precipitate, production of gas, or a significant change in temperature.
 If any of these occur, it is likely that a chemical change has taken place.
-For example, if you mix two clear solutions and a solid forms (precipitate), it indicates a chemical reaction has occurred, creating a new compound that is insoluble in the solution.
+Take this: if you mix two clear solutions and a solid forms (precipitate), it indicates a chemical reaction has occurred, creating a new compound that is insoluble in the solution.

 -